Corporate Governance Practices of the Company

 Remuneration of non-executive director dependent on contribution, effort, time spent and responsibilities

-The independent non-executive directors are paid director’s fees, consisting of a base fee for their appointments in the Board and its committees, fees for chairing each board committee and taking up additional appointment of Lead Independent Director, based on their effort and time spent to fulfil their responsibilities.
+The non-executive directors are paid director’s fees, consisting of a base fee for their appointment as Board members and additional fees for more responsibilities, such as chairing a board committee or being appointed a member of a board committee or taking up the appointment of Lead Independent Director.
+Fees are structured taking into account the responsibilities, contribution, effort and time spent by the nonexecutive directors.

 Fees for non-executive independent directors are subject to the approval of shareholders at the AGM.